 * Pray their despised situation may work for their good, making them receptive to the gospel message.

-* Pray that they meet loving Christians. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+* Pray that they meet loving Christians. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.